-How to Crochet a Magic Circle for Beginners (Magic ring)
+How to Crochet a Magic Circle (Photo Tutorial + Video)

 The way you work in the round will be changed by learning how to make a magic circle (aka magic loop or adjustable ring) in crochet.
-You can use the photo lesson if you’re just starting out because I knew I had to keep coming back to the tutorial until I got it right.
+I hope the photo lesson and video below help you out because I knew I had to keep coming back to a tutorial until I got it right.

-I promise, making a crochet ring might seem hard, but even if you’re new, you can do it.
+Making a crochet ring might seem hard, but even if you’re new, you can do it.
 It’ll make crocheting in a circle (or round) way better.
+Promise!

 How to crochet a magic circle